samtupy/nvgt/doc/src/references/builtin/Concurrency/Classes/mutex/mutex_lock.md

 my_mutex.unlock();
 ```

-In this case, mutex.unlock() will never get called because an exception got thrown meaning that the rest of the code down to whatever handles the exception won't execute!
+In this case, mutex.unlock() will never get called because an exception got thrown meaning that the rest of the code down to whatever handles the exception will not execute!
 However we can do this:

 ```
 mutex_lock exclusive(my_mutex);